1. Dollis Hill Estate

 2. Dollis Hill House and William Gladstone

 In 1881 Lord Tweedmouth's daughter and her husband, Lord and Lady Aberdeen, moved in and they used it as a summer residence for 16 years.
 The Aberdeens were old friends of William Gladstone, who was Prime Minister for much of this time, and he frequently stayed with them for weekends, and sometimes for longer periods.
 Dollis Hill was particularly quiet and restful for a place so close to London, and Mr Gladstone, who was in his seventies by then, used to say that he felt better there than at any other place.
 His doctor sent him there whenever he was tired or unwell, and said that it "never failed".
-When the weather was fine, they often had their meals outside under the trees, which he particularly liked (he planted several trees himself), and he had a hammock slung between two trees to relax or read in.
-He also enjoyed having a dip in the pond by the house in the mornings.

 There were lots of meetings and parties, especially on Saturdays, and many of the important politicians of the day visited to talk and plan.
 In May 1887 there was a Colonial Conference as part of the celebrations for Queen Victoria's Golden Jubilee, and Mr and Mrs Gladstone threw a large garden party.
 Representatives came from all parts of the Empire, including Africa, India, Canada, Australia and New Zealand.
 Delegations from the United States and other countries visited at other times.
 In 1889 the Gladstones celebrated their golden wedding anniversary with a breakfast at the house, but Mr Gladstone also enjoyed less glittering events given by the Aberdeens, helping to serve tea to the haymakers and playing around at tea parties for local children.
 But, above all, he came for relaxation.
 When people started gathering outside the parish church on Sundays, and on one occasion cheered him as he arrived, he decided to worship in a more distant and secluded church for that summer.